-When Gann angles are drawn inside a range, the angles provide the trader with a graphical representation of the squaring of the range.
-For example, if a market has a range of 100 and the scale is 1 point, a Gann angle moving up from the bottom of the range at 1 point per time period will reach the top of the range in 100 time periods.
-A top, bottom, or change in trend is expected during the time period when this occurs.
-This cycle repeats as long as the market remains inside the range.
+When a Gann angle is plotted within a range, the angle provides the trader with a graphical representation of the square of the range.
+For example, if a market has a range of 100 and a scale of 1 point, the Gann angle moving up from the bottom of the range by 1 point per period will reach the top of the range in 100 hours.
+During these periods, peaks, troughs, or trend changes are expected.
+This cycle repeats as long as the market stays within a range.

 Squaring a Low